 We sailed from a port in Tigre.
 Kayaks, motorboats, small passenger boats all around us on the water—something like the vaporetti in Venice—beautifully multicolored.

 We plow the waves.
-Our company, comfortably settled on the bow, includes artists, a few writers, a painter—Strange people!
-Not so long ago I was admiring a courageous, direct approach to life and the world of a handful of uneducated tourists, gawking at Aconagua—while now, listening to the discussion of my colleagues of the pen, I feel I'm again in that "inferior" South America, the one that is spoken of with a scornful smile as something second-rate and unimportant.
+Our company, comfortably settled on the bow, includes artists, a few writers, a painter—strange people!
+Not so long ago I was admiring the courageous, direct approach to life and the world of a handful of uneducated tourists gawking at Aconcagua—while now, listening to the discussion of my colleagues of the pen, I feel I'm again in that "inferior" South America, the one that is spoken of with a scornful smile as something second-rate and unimportant.
 These artists' chief concern is not the expression of their own pain or passion, the discovery of truth, the shaping of life, but merely writing a novel "on a European level" and becoming known in Paris.
 Art is treated here like an international sports competition.

 We're talking about Borges, the leading Argentinean prose writer.
 I express myself with criticism: to my taste his fantastic metaphysics are convoluted, barren, boring, and, in fact, not very original.

 They reply: "That may be so . . .
 But he is our only writer up to the mark.
 He had very good press in Paris—have you read it?
 Yes, of course, it's a pity he doesn't write in a different way.
 I too would have preferred him to be more connected with life, with reality, more sanguine.
 But in any case this is literature."

 The hunger for names that will stand up against Europe is so great that this Borges is revered all over South America, although, I'm afraid, he has few real readers.